ronnieg/ci_test-task/README.md

 ## Solution - Jenkins auto build with creating seed job, and reading Jenkinsfile

 # For install and runing project do next steps:
-1. Clone git repository: git clone https://github.com/AndreyNovik1993/ci_test-task.git
+1. Clone git repository: git clone https://github.com/AndreyNovik1993/ci_test-task.git.
-2. Install docker on your enviroment
+2. Install docker on your enviroment.
-3. Run command "docker-compose -f docker-compose.yml up -d"  in directory when git cloned
+3. Run command "docker-compose -f docker-compose.yml up -d"  in directory when git cloned.
-4. After complited docker-compose command wait several minutes until all docker enviroment start
+4. After complited docker-compose command wait several minutes until all docker enviroment start.
 5. Run commnad ./add_job.sh seed job will be create after 5s and after creating pipeline job will run once.

 P.S If you have problems with runing pipeline on stage (SonarQube), waiting more time and restart script ./add_job.sh gain.